A Primer for First-Time-In-College Students at Lone Star College-University Park

 GET THE MOST FROM YOUR LEARNING

 Tip 1.
 Figure out how to learn from your different teachers.
 In an ideal world, each teacher’s approach would be customized to your needs, but the reality is that there are many students in the same class with different backgrounds, skill sets, and learning styles.
 If we can’t always customize our teaching styles for you, try to customize your learning to get the most out of the class.
-That doesn’t mean teachers won’t help you there; it just may need to be out of class (office hours or LSC tutoring).
+That doesn’t mean teachers won’t help you there; it just may need to be out of class (office hours or LSC-UP tutoring).
 Also, while Lone Star tends to have great teachers, you might not think that all of them are, but to quote a Neil deGrasse Tyson January 10, 2015 tweet: “Students who earn straight ‘A’s in school do so not because of good Teachers but in spite of bad Teachers.”

 Tip 2.
 Expect to manage your own learning.
 Some teachers will give extensive handouts or online resources, while others will not.
 Do not expect your teachers to post notes for you; take your own notes in class, review them at home, and bring questions to your teacher.
 Read up on material before class too, so that you already have some grasp of it before class.
 Also, follow your degree plan carefully.
-Use the advisors to guide you on general questions, but it’s usually better to bring questions about your major to the department chair or another full time faculty member in that department.
+Use the advisers to guide you on general questions, but it’s usually better to bring questions about your major to the department chair or another full time faculty member in that department.

 Tip 3.
 Be prepared for different expectations from your teachers.
 Oftentimes, learning in high school can focus on test preparation and memorization.
 In college, teachers may be more interested in how you think and how you support your arguments.
 You may feel frustrated by not being able to find the “right answer” to your teachers’ questions, but you are learning about how to think, which is ultimately more valuable than being taught what to think.
 Teachers may also engage in different types of teaching styles, such as a “flipped classroom,” where you learn most of the content outside of the class (from videos, articles, etc.) and then get hands-on experience with the material in class.